riceissa/issarice.com/wiki/my-quora-answers.md

 > anyone's fault.
 When two people want incompatible things, they should
 > politely say goodbye and move on with their lives.

+See also this quote from *[The 7 Habits of Highly Effective People](!w)*, which sin't about romance but is still relevant:

+> So let’s work for a Win/Win.
+Let’s really hammer it out.
+And if we
+> can’t find it, then let’s agree that we won’t make a deal at all.
+It
+> would be better not to deal than to live with a decision that wasn’t
+> right for us both.

 # One year on, how has Cognito Mentoring benefited you?